Step 1 Contact Your Utility

 If you approach the Ombudsman with a complaint without first giving your Water Utility a chance to respond, the Ombudsman will ask you to take your complaint back to the Utility.

 If you have not been able to resolve your concerns through the Water Utility's complaints procedure, you can ask the Energy and Water Ombudsman of Water to investigate the complaint on your behalf.

 We will need to know why you are not satisfied with the Utility's actions, and what you would like to see happen to resolve the matter.

 You can lodge your complaint with the Energy and Water Ombudsman in writing, by telephone or by email.
 (If possible, send copies of any papers that will help us to understand the issues involved).

-If you would prefer to make your complaint in person, staff at the Department of Water are available to meet with you to discuss your case.
+If you would prefer to make your complaint in person, staff at the Energy and Water Ombudsman Office are available to meet with you to discuss your case.

 The office's contact details are: